Were you injured in a truck wreck? Contact a truck accident lawyer at Munley Law now for a free consultation.

 What to Do After a Truck Accident

 After a truck crash, seek any necessary medical treatment first and foremost.
 Then, it is important that you contact a truck accident lawyer as soon as possible.
-Once hired, our experienced truck accident attorneys at Munley Law will preserve vital pieces of evidence, secure the scene of a tractor trailer crash, and take necessary photographs and witness statements.
+Once hired, our experienced truck crash attorneys at Munley Law will preserve vital pieces of evidence, secure the scene of a tractor trailer crash, and take necessary photographs and witness statements.
 This is critical because evidence can be lost, misplaced or purposely destroyed by the trucking companies.
 The preservation of that evidence is crucial to proving liability in the collision.

 How Our Truck Accident Lawyers Can Help You

-Complex tractor trailer accident litigation requires thorough investigation, the opinions of expert witnesses, and the creative use of discovery procedures after the suit is filed.
+Tractor trailer accident litigation requires thorough investigation, the opinions of expert witnesses, and the creative use of discovery procedures after the suit is filed.
 Prompt investigation of the accident scene is crucial.
 The trucking company will quickly dispatch its own investigators; you need someone on your side who will do the same.
 Munley Law’s on-staff team of investigators routinely visit accident scenes and take photographs of physical evidence.
-They will document eyewitness accounts, skid marks, accident debris, as well as oil, gas, and radiator fluid stains at the accident scene.
+They will document eyewitness accounts, skid marks, accident debris, as well as oil, gas, and radiator fluid stains at the wreck scene.
 We will also obtain police reports, motor carrier records, witness statements, photographs, and safety logs.
 The sooner you engage us to represent you, the sooner we can get to work.

 Expert Witnesses for Tractor Trailer Accident Cases